trussworks/Engineering-Playbook/developing/nix/README.md

 ```

 Your local environment variables should be updated now.
 Any time the `.envrc` file is changed, you will need to re-approve the file, but it will load automatically otherwise.

+Nix installations are immutable, so by default you cannot make changes
+like installing additional global software via `go get` or `npm
+install -g`.

+To use a local directory for installing go binaries, add to your
+`.envrc`:

+    export GOPATH=$PWD/.gopath
+    PATH_add ./.gopath/bin

+To use a local directory for installing npm binaries:

+    export NPM_CONFIG_PREFIX=$PWD/.npmglobal
+    PATH_add ./.npmglobal/bin